IBM Cloud Docs

 3. Go to General > Use the following IP address: and enter your public IP address, subnet mask, and gateway.

-4. Select Use the following DNS server addresses:.
+4. Select Use the following DNS server addresses.
 If you are configuring the private network, use the following DNS Servers.
 If you are not configuring the private network, you need to provide DNS servers

 • Preferred DNS server: 10.0.80.11

-• Alternate DNS server: 10.0.80.12
+• Alternative DNS server: 10.0.80.12

 5. Click OK